 Be yourself when presenting

-Some people change dramatically when the camera begins to roll.
-This might be fine for a seasoned news reporter putting on the reporter voice but it doesn’t work in most cases.
+Some people change dramatically when the camera starts rolling.
+This might be fine for a seasoned news reporter putting on the reporter voice, but it doesn’t work in most cases.
 Be yourself.
-While it’s true that sometimes people come across as being a bit flat on camera there are better ways to compensate.
+While it’s true that sometimes people come across as being a bit flat on camera, there are better ways to compensate.
 Smile at the beginning and the end of your presentation.
 Ask the camera crew if their framing will allow you to express yourself with your hands.
-If you gesture like this normally then great but don’t start just for the sake of the video.
+If you usually gesture like this, then great, but don’t start just for the sake of the video.
 Be yourself.

 Storytime

-Audiences love stories and video producers love them too (if they can retell some of the story visually in your video).
+Audiences love stories, and video producers love them too (if they can retell some of the story visually in your video).
 This is because stories are relatable and engaging.
-I once took a first aid course and the presenter had a gruesome story for each kind of injury we were learning how to treat.
-I can’t say I learnt any more because of these stories but they made the 3 days far more enjoyable than just reading out of a text book.
-The key is to remember tip #1, keep it simple unless its a really, really good story.
+The key is to remember tip #1, keep it simple unless it’s a good story.